 12.2.
 Relevance - User Satisfaction

 Since 2005, user opinion surveys have been conducted on a regular basis.
-Official Statistics Portal traffic is monitored, website visitor opinion polls, general opinion poll on the products and services of Statistics Lithuania, target user group opinion polls and other surveys are conducted.
+The Official Statistics Portal traffic is monitored, website visitor opinion polls, general opinion poll on the products and services of the State Data Agency, target user group opinion polls and other surveys are conducted.

 In 2007, the compilation of a user satisfaction index was launched.
 The said surveys are aimed at the assessment of the overall demand for and necessity of statistical information in general and specific statistical indicators in particular.